Huawei employee reportedly arrested for spying in Poland

 Breaking News Emails

-WARSAW, Poland — A Chinese businessman and a Pole have been arrested by Poland's Internal Security Agency on suspicion of espionage.
+WARSAW, Poland — A Chinese businessman and a Pole have been arrested by Poland's Internal Security Agency on suspicion of espionage, an official said Friday.

-Local media reported that one of those arrested was an employee of Huawei, deepening the controversy over Western criticism of the Chinese telecoms equipment maker.
+A Huawei spokeswoman later confirmed to NBC News that one of its employees had been arrested but would not comment further on the case, which comes amid Western criticism of the Chinese telecoms equipment maker.

 Wasik added that the Polish national was "known in circles associated with cyber-business affairs."
 He alleged both suspects "carried out espionage activities against Poland."